Hume Center Policies and Procedures for Students

 - Appointments for any week during the quarter.

-When you arrive for your appointment, sign in at the log-in station and proceed directly to your tutor's room (a full schedule is posted in the reception area).
 Please arrive a few minutes early for your appointment.
 If you are not present ten minutes into your appointment time, your appointment (either for 45 or 90 minutes) may be given to someone who is waiting.
-Once you've completed your appointment, please log out and complete the brief survey.
+Once you've completed your appointment, please complete the brief email survey.
 Your feedback is very important to us!

 Missed Appointments and Cancellations

 Missed Appointments: You will receive an email message from us when you miss an appointment.
 After two missed 50-minute writing or 45-minute oral communication appointments, you will not be able to schedule appointments online for the remainder of the quarter.
-You will still be able to meet with a drop-in writing tutor as available by visiting the Hume Center during drop-in hours or visiting peer tutors in satellite locations.
-Similarly, you will be able to meet an OCT with an open appointment slot by visiting the Hume Center on the day-of.
+You will still be able to meet with a drop-in writing tutor as available by self-enrolling in the Hume Drop-In Writing Canvas course.
+Similarly, you will be able to meet an OCT with an open appointment slot by contacting the Hume Center (firstname.lastname@example.org) on the day-of.

 Cancellations must be made online by 11:59 p.m. the day before your appointment.
-If you miss the cancellation deadline please make every effort to come to the appointment and avoid a missed appointment.
+If you miss the cancellation deadline please make every effort to attend the appointment and avoid a missed appointment.
+Email email@example.com if you absolutely cannot attend your session.

 If you have questions about our policies or would like to request an exception to our policy, please contact Hume Center Director Zandra L. Jordan, email@example.com or Associate Director Norah Fahim, firstname.lastname@example.org.